 North Carolina Wesleyan College offers a select group of students the opportunity to complement their degree program with a series of challenging and rewarding courses.
-Freshmen enrolled in the Taylor-Crocker Honors Program take special freshman courses in composition and humanities.
+Freshmen enrolled in the Taylor-Crocker Honors Program take special freshman courses in English and Humanities.
 Honors Program students then take one honors course each semester during their sophomore and junior years.
 As seniors, students complete an honors project in some area of interest.

 The Honors Program offers students the opportunity to develop a close community of learning and to take courses from some of the best faculty members at the College.
 Being in the Honors Program does not add to a student’s course load, but it does add variety and depth to her or his college experience.
 Transcripts of honors graduates include recognition that they completed the Honors Program.

 “I was told by Penn State that the reason I was accepted into their graduate program was actually because I had participated in NCWC’s Honors Program.” –Mikey Case, Honors Program Graduate and Mathematics and Psychology Double Major.

 Students take unique courses with other students who are academically motivated and study with outstanding professors.
 Participation in the program shows that students take a special interest in their education and will receive special recognition and treatment from the College.
 Future employers and graduate schools will notice this on the student’s transcript.

 The program involves a sequence of courses.
 For answers to questions about this program or to request an application, please contact the Honors Program Director, Dr. Bill Yankosky: email@example.com.

 To download the Honors Program application, click here.